adafruit/makecode-newsletter/_posts/2019-08-14-welcome-to-the-makecode-newsletter.md

 categories: weekly
 ---

+## The MakeCode Newsletter
+A newsletter devoted to Microsoft MakeCode.
+News, information, happenings, etc. Content for the MakeCode newsletter.
+Emailed out each month.
+Sign up [here](https://www.adafruitdaily.com/).

 ## What is Microsoft MakeCode?
 Microsoft MakeCode is a free, open source platform for creating engaging computer science learning experiences that support a progression path into real-world programming.